 The belief in a thing makes it happen.” — Frank Lloyd Wright

-Everyone who loves houses enjoys stories about “do overs” and makeovers — so here’s a new one for you.
+If you love houses, you probably enjoy stories about “do overs” and makeovers — so here’s a new one for you.
 Besides, it’s been a while since I’ve posted news about our second home on the west side of the state.

 The past few months have been stressful and exciting for our Frank Lloyd Wright home, designed for industrialist Carl Schultz in 1957.
 Wright fans appreciate the fact that this Usonian house represents the famous architect’s final mark in western Michigan before his death in 1959.